 A child is more likely to respond with repetition of what he has heard from the speaker when he fails to comprehend the meaning of what is spoken to him.
 In order to avoid confusion try using simple words/sentences while communicating with the child.
 Avoid repeating the sentence over and over, instead allow the child to process the information to respond.

-These are some methods to manage Echolalia.
+These are some methods to manage and reduce Echolalia.
 Understanding and utilizing Echolalia as a means of communication can help parents to de-stress and children to gain new skills.
 As the proverbial saying goes, ‘every cloud has a silver lining!’

 – Miss Sukaina Lokhandwala & Miss Urvi Mange